 There are no stems on the snake plant, just tough, thick, upright leaves.
-Since there are no branches, its slender profile makes it an ideal floor plant for small spaces.
+Because there are no branches, its slender profile makes it an ideal floor plant for small spaces.
 There are also dwarf varieties that form small rosettes of leaves.
-The most common foliage showcases shades of green with grey/silver horizontal streaks.
-Some variegated varieties have gold-colored edges.
+The most common foliage showcases shades of green with silver-gray horizontal streaks.
+Some variegated varieties have cream- or gold-colored edges.

 Snake Plant Care Must-Knows